 Import the AndroidX core library

-Building notifications for use with Auto devices requires the AndroidX core library, which you can import into your project as follows:
+Building notifications for use with Auto devices requires the AndroidX core library.
+Import the library into your project as follows:

 - In the top-level